zond/dipact/README.md

 We discuss the development via mail at [diplicity-dev](https://groups.google.com/forum/#!forum/diplicity-dev) and via chat at the #development channel on our [Discord server](https://discord.gg/QETtwGR)

+### Style guide

+This is evolving, and not fully followed, but some guidelines:

+* Use CamelCase (or camelCase), not snake_case.
+I know JavaScript often uses snake_case, but it seems React uses CamelCase, so let's go with that.
+* Use inline styles for small local changes, if possible.
+Save global CSS for themes or global changes.

 ### Technology

 It uses [React](https://reactjs.org/) and [Material-UI](https://material-ui.com/) to render pages.